ElianMalkin/Central-Limit-Theorem-Dashboard/README.md

 - Sidebar controls for distribution type, parameters, sample size, number of simulations, and random seed
 - A toggle to show or hide the population statistics summary cards
-- A permanently visible histogram of sample means alongside the repeated sample means plot
 - Numerical summary cards for population mean, mean of the simulated sample means, empirical standard deviation of the sample means, and theoretical standard error
-- A centered explanation callout and a math explainer section with properly rendered formulas and inline notation
+- A math explainer section
-- A CLT progression panel to make the convergence easier to see visually

 ## Repo structure